Published: May 4, 2020

 7 a.m. to 7 p.m.

-Health resources — MDH flyer.
-MDH’s “Prevent the Spread of COVID-19” flyer has been translated into Amharic, Arabic, Chinese, French, Hmong, Karen, Khmer, Korean, Lao, Nepali, Oromo, Pashto, Russian, Somali, Spanish, Swahili, Tagalog, Ukrainian, and Vietnamese.
+Health resources — MDH Instructional videos.
+MDH’s “Videos for Coronavirus Disease 2019 (COVID-19) Response” page has videos and transcripts translated into Amharic, Arabic, Chinese, Hmong, Karen, Lao, Oromo, Pashto, Russian, Somali, Spanish, and Vietnamese.

 Health resources — CDC resources.
 The White House and CDC have translated the President’s Conoravirus Guidelines for America’s “30 Days to Slow the Spread” into the languages of Spanish, Simplified Chinese, Vietnamese, and Korean.